avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

     train: X=(398, 30) y=(398,)
     test : X=(171, 30) y=(171,)

-And finally we'll standardize the features.
+And finally, we'll standardize the features.
 ```python

 # Note: each feature is standardized individually: